 Light: Huernia zebrina prefers bright light or partial shade during the hottest summer days.
 Too much sun can cause the stems to develop a protective pigmentation or get sunburned.
 Too little light leads to weak, thin stems and decreased flower production.
 When grown indoors, place the plant near the brightest window of your home.

 Soil: The right soil is crucial to successful growing.
-Use a commercial potting soil mix for succulents, or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.
+Use a commercial potting soil mix for succulents, or prepare your own with 50-70% mineral grit, such as coarse sand, pumice, or perlite.

-Temperature: Huernia zebrina thrives in warm outdoor environments with low to moderate humidity but does not like winter cold and should remain fairly dry and warm during its winter dormancy.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Temperature: Huernia zebrina thrives in warm outdoor environments with low to moderate humidity, but does not like winter cold and should remain fairly dry and warm during its winter dormancy.
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

-Watering: This plant has typical watering needs for a succulent.
+Watering: This plant has typical succulent watering needs.
 During the growing season, water it thoroughly and allow the soil to dry between waterings.
 It goes dormant in winter and needs almost no water, about once a month.

-Fertilizing: To keep it healthy and thriving, fertilization during the growing season is a good idea.
-Feed with water-soluble fertilizer diluted to half the recommended strength.
+Fertilizing: To keep it healthy and thriving, fertilize during the growing season.
+Feed with water-soluble fertilizer diluted to half-strength.

-Repotting: The plant will benefit from fresh potting soil every 2 or 3 years.
+Repotting: The plant will benefit from fresh potting soil every 2-3 years.
 Repot it in spring, just before the growing season.
 Pick a container with drainage holes.

 Learn more at How to Grow and Care for Huernia.